finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### External Reference Data

-In some cases, a model may rely on an enumeration that already exists as a static reference dataset in some other technical specification, data model or schema.
+In some cases, a model may rely on an enumeration whose values are already defined as a static dataset in some other technical specification, data model or schema.
 To avoid duplicating that information and risk it becoming stale, it is possible to annotate such enumeration with the source of the reference data, using the [document reference](#document-reference) mechanism.
 This ensures that the enumeration information is kept up-to-date in the model with the information at the source.

-The source information will usually be accessible as a scheme under some URL.
+This source information will usually be accessible as a scheme under some URL.
 The document reference uses the `schemeLocation` segment to specify that URL, which instructs a model processor to import the enumeration values from that scheme.
 The syntax is:

 ``` Haskell
 [docReference <Body> <Corpus> schemeLocation <"URL">]